 View Joanne Short's paintings available for sale

-John Dyer is one of the UK's most exciting and well-known Plein-air painters.
-His work is collected internationally and his paintings have been the subject of popular television programmes.
-John's environmental work studying the ethnobotanical relationships of plants with the Eden Project has firmly placed his work at the forefront of contemporary art and he is one of the UK's best-known international environmental artists.
+John Dyer is one of the UK's most exciting and well-known Plein-air painters and is one of the most famous contemporary Cornish artists.
+His work is collected internationally, and his paintings have been the subject of popular television programmes, educational projects, greeting cards, art prints and much more.
+John's environmental work studying the ethnobotanical relationships of plants with the Eden Project has firmly placed his work at the forefront of contemporary art.
+He is one of the UK's best-known international environmental artists painting the natural world.

-We can see in the Cornish paintings by John Dyer a natural artist-based distillation of the great naive genre of Cornish art that started with Ben Nicholson and Alfred Wallis.
+In the Cornish paintings by John Dyer, we can see a natural artist-based distillation of the tremendous naive genre of Cornish art that started with Ben Nicholson and Alfred Wallis.
 John Dyer's paintings are true modern classics that will undoubtedly be keenly collected and exhibited for years to come.

 The major public retrospective of John Dyer's paintings at the acclaimed and award-winning Falmouth Art Gallery in 2019 and the accompanying coffee table book 'John Dyer - Painting the Colours of the World' on the artist's life and work propelled the artist to a new level of recognition

-From a young age, John Dyer was fascinated by the Cornish landscape and he is now considered one of Cornwall's most famous and best-loved contemporary Cornish painters and artists.
+From a young age, John Dyer was fascinated by the Cornish landscape, and he is now considered one of Cornwall's most famous and best-loved contemporary Cornish painters and Cornish artists.

 View John Dyer paintings available for sale